strjakub/meow/raport_5.md

 time: 69.43300883500001 s

 ### Conclusion
-Meow implementation is approximately 19 times faster.
+Meow implementation is approximately 28 times faster.
+Moreover, pyMetaheuristic implements an optimized version of whale algorithm, which should be better.
+Despite that, the results of it are wrong — found point is not the global minimum.